yuanpengX/learngit/readme.txt

 How do lambda works?
 -(J + \lambda*\theta)
 these two part has different weight(which is depends on data), penalty lamda is the same.
+@2015/2/27
+It's has been a long time since last commitment.
+6 days remains.